The Real Story

 I've been singing for as long as I can remember, and as a boy, was fascinated with my mother's voice.
 When singing in church, I prided myself on being able to match her lyric soprano above the staff.
 At the age of 8, she took me to see Mary Poppins, where I encountered my daemon in the form of Julie Andrews, and my head exploded: Not only did I want to sing that like—I had to know how Andrews did it.
 But before I could figure it out, hormones hit, and my voice slid into the basement!

-That's where I am right now: connecting the dots between the past, present, and future, having realized a great deal more than my 8-year old self ever dreamed possible.
+With the dots of my life having been connected in a way I could never have anticipated, I am grateful to have realized more than my 8-year old self ever dreamed possible.